Like: As a discourse particle

+It is traditionally, though not quite every time, used to finish a sentence in the Northern English dialect Geordie.

 Use of like as a filler has a long history in Scots English, as in Robert Louis Stevenson's 1886 novel Kidnapped:

 "What'll like be your business, mannie?"

 "What's like wrong with him?" said she at last.

+As a hedge

 Like can be used as hedge to indicate that the following phrase will be an approximation or exaggeration, or that the following words may not be quite right, but are close enough.
 It may indicate that the phrase in which it appears is to be taken metaphorically or as a hyperbole.
 This use of like is sometimes regarded as adverbial, as like is often synonymous here with adverbial phrases of approximation, such as "almost" or "more or less".
 Examples: